 Ausley McMullen assists clients in all aspects of compliance with Florida’s Open Government laws.

 Ausley McMullen has been asked on several occasions to represent the Florida First Amendment Foundation in Open Government cases.
-Our team has filed amicus curiae briefs on behalf of the Foundation on open government issues of particular significance.
+The team has filed amicus curiae briefs on behalf of the Foundation on open government issues of particular significance.

 Attorneys have also taught seminars to both legal and lay audiences on these laws.
 Ausley McMullen is therefore well-equipped to advise public agencies and private parties on all aspects of compliance with Florida’s Open Government Laws.